TimothyFDavison/timothyfdavison.github.io/_posts/2024-11-02-conferences.markdown

 Naval Research (ONR) Minerva program.
 My team and I developed novel approaches to identify malware authors and conduct Advanced Persistent Threat (APT) attribution of malware binaries.*

 *Our early work replicated studies in this space.
-I built tools to featurize abstract syntax trees, decompiled code, strings, and information entropy of a given malware binary, then trained machine learning models to explore the authorship attribution potential of those features.*
+I built tools to extract features from abstract syntax trees, decompiled code, strings, and information entropy of a given malware binary, then trained machine learning models to explore the authorship attribution potential of those features.*